laozhou-in-germany/Chens_LMS_Public/docs/docs/ref13_knowledge_management.md

 - **Literature notes** are records of external information, they should be distilled to other note types.
 - **Atomic notes** are extracted from literature notes and are linked to evergreen notes.
 - **Evergreen notes** are generated from literature notes.
-- **Topic notes** are consolidated results of the three note types above and sub-topic notes.
+- **Topic notes** are consolidated results of the other three note types, also sub-topic notes.
 All top-level topic notes are connected to the home node.

 Input: Knowledge from outside, own experience and insight
 Output: Wisdom, that's true and works in the real world